 As joint data controllers, Solent NHS Trust also stores a record of the height and weight measurements on the child’s health record and may share it with their GP.
 No individual measurements will be given to school staff or other children, and all information will be treated confidentially.

-Portsmouth City Council also sends the data to NHS Digital where it is also stored securely and used for national analysis.
+Portsmouth City Council also sends the data to NHS England where it is also stored securely and used for national analysis.

 Complaints or queries